sftfjugg/jenkins_github_integration_2.0/README.md

 # Jenkins Github and Docker Containers Integration + Job chaining in Build Pipeline View of Jenkins.
 ![Jobs](/images/view.jpg)

+For the required container images, pull them from https://hub.docker.com/

+#docker pull a4ankur/jenkins:latest

+And for the remaining images, you can simply pull official public images from https://hub.docker.com/

 ## This repo contains following tasks.
 1. Create container image that’s has Jenkins installed  using Dockerfile